Last revised: 8 August 2017

 To improve icon support I also suggest that you install PeterK’s icon replacement library, which provides support for PNG icons, otherwise many of the games you download will have nondescript dots as icons.
 To do this open “Drawers” (next to “Run”), then navigate to “MyFiles\Install\Icons” and run “Install_Icons_Support”.
 Type “y” when prompted.
 The system will reboot twice during the installation process.

 Obviously this step is not crucial.
 Ideally your wallpaper needs to be the same size as your Amiga desktop as OS won’t resize the background, so you may need to resize in an image editor.
-To support large image files, I suggest going into the “RAM” tab of WinUAE and setting “Z3 Fast:” to 256mb.
+To support large image files, you may need to “RAM” tab of WinUAE and increase the amount “Z3 Fast:” RAM (e.g. to 256MB).

 The image will need to be a JPEG, PNG or GIFF (or IFF the default Amiga image format).
 Simply drop the image into your shared directory and then copy over to “System:Prefs\Patterns\”.
 Then double click on “Run” to bring up the button menu and select Settings>Scalos>Pattern.
 Highlight the current pattern in the list and the click the icon to the right of the text box below, you should then be able to find your image in the subsequent list.